Refia Sultan (daughter of Abdulmejid I): Character

 The generous personality of Refia was more apparent on special occasions such as festivals.
 During the Eid-al-Adha, she gave rams and sheep to some relatives, servants.
 The help and generosity of Refia Sultan attracted a great deal of attention.
 As a matter of fact, due to her aid to the soldiers who were injured in the Russo-Turkish War (1877-78) and to the Muslim immigrants who had to leave their homes after the war.
 She was awarded with the order of charity by her half-brother Sultan Abdul Hamid.

 In addition to her benevolence and generosity, Refia also was equally grand with her lavishness.
 Spending more than the income of the palace women in the 19th century and especially during the reign of her father Abdulmejid became almost a tradition.
 She was also raised in this period and was influenced by the passion of shopping and fashion of other women in the palace.
 In fact, this was the result and necessity of a new lifestyle similar to that in the West.
 As a matter of fact, she ordered harnesses and carriages from Paris and her clothing and jewels needs.

 The princess ordered goods and clothes from both Istanbul and France through her French teacher, Maria Tirard.
 Other foreign women, such as Tirard, who communicated with the palace, not only ensured the spread of western culture among the women of the palace but also provoked them to follow Western fashion.

 In addition, she paid high sums to support two official photographers, Abdullah Fréres and Vasilaki Kargopoulo, and to commission several renowned artists to paint paintings of various sizes and charcoal drawings.

 Death

-Refia suffered throughout her life Ovarian cyst.
+Refia suffered throughout her life from ovarian cysts.
 The disease worsened starting in 1875.
-She died at the age of thirty seven on 4 January 1880, following a long sufference and several operations.
-She died only a week after last surgery.
+She died at the age of thirty seven on 4 January 1880, following several operations.
+She died a week after last operation.
 She is buried alongside her mother in the mausoleum of the imperial ladies at the New Mosque, Istanbul.